mentainha/m3o/README.md

 # Micro Cloud

-A public API cloud platform powered by Micro
+A public cloud platform powered by Micro

 ## Overview